 Since brown sugar is made of a combination of both granulated sugar and molasses, it has a higher water content, which keeps the texture of the cookie moist.
 Making the switch to all white sugar gives you a crispier cookie, but lacks that rich flavour that comes with using brown sugar.

 We’ve found that the optimal temperature for cookie baking is 350F.
 It gives the butter in the dough time to melt and lightly spread before the remaining ingredients cook through.
 When your oven is too hot, it rushes this process, resulting in a puffy, dry and potentially burnt batch.
+Use an oven thermometer to ensure it's at the perfect temperature.

 Adding too much flour means your cookies won’t have the ability to spread at all, making them extremely dense and dry.
 To make sure this doesn’t happen, always measure your flour properly by using a spoon to scoop it into the measuring cup, then level it off with the back of a knife.